-You’ve undoubtedly seen the image of the Taj Mahal numerous times, but still, nothing can compare you for your first real-life glimpse.
+You’ve undoubtedly seen images of the Taj Mahal many, many times.
+Still, nothing can quite compare you for your first real-life glimpse of this marvelous mausoleum.

-With pure excitement that morning in Agra, I woke up with the roosters, determined to arrive before thousands of additional visitors joined me.
-It was my first time in India.
+With pure excitement that morning, I woke up with the roosters, determined to arrive before thousands of additional visitors joined me.
+It was my first visit to India.

-After I passed through the turnstile, I sat on a bench in front of the reflecting pool, watching how the light changed the marble’s color.
-From a shrimp-colored morning glow, to a bathed-in-sunlight look, it was magnificent!
+After I passed through the Taj’s turnstile, I sat on a bench in front of the reflecting pool, simply watching how the light changed the marble’s color.
+From a shrimp-colored morning glow, to a bathed-in-sunlight look, it was magnificent.

-Elements of that childhood blunder were with me that day in India, particularly as the sun turned the white marble into a golden hue reminiscent of the organic palace devoted to corn in South Dakota. :)
+Elements of that childhood blunder were with me that day in India, as I marveled at the Taj Mahal — especially as the sun turned the white marble into a golden hue reminiscent of the South Dakota palace devoted to corn. :)